 These last few years especially 2012-2013 have been extremely rough.
 But this past year has been almost unbearable.
 At times I find myself repeating It is well with my soul over and over again.
-The words of this famous classic transcends time and manages to whisper its melody quietly to my soul.
+The words of this famous classic transcend time and manage to whisper its melody quietly to my soul.

-This song was written by Horatio G. Spafford after loosing all of his children and his business.
+This song was written by Horatio G. Spafford after losing all of his children and his business.

 And so today as we encounter loss of life, disease, unbearable trails, depression or financial loss, we can look towards heaven amidst the sea of violent waves and proclaim It is well with my soul.

 I do not know when trouble will cease or when good health will be restored but I know that my Redeemer lives and He is with me.

 I know that like the apostle Paul I must boldly confess “I know how to be brought low, and I know how to abound.
 In any and every circumstance, I have learned the secret of facing plenty and hunger, abundance and need.
 I can do all things through him who strengthens me.”

 The last part is the key to learning to be content in every situation.
 It is understanding that we can do all the things the Father has placed before us if we allow His power to make us strong.

 That does not mean that I will not break down and cry or feel pain in my illness or suffer.